KoelnAPI/data/data/geo-base/README.md

 ## Open tasks

 * Write automated conversion from shapefile to GeoJSON, KML
-* Create topoligically correct simplified versions
+* Create topoligically correct simplified versions for faster display on the web
+* Create TopoJSON versions
 * Check automatically for updates on source site
+* Add [Address data](http://www.offenedaten-koeln.de/offene-daten/?did=60) in a meaningful format (point data with GeoJSON weighing more than 80 MB and KML above 150 MB)

 ## Detailed folder contents